RizwanMunawar/yolov8-object-tracking/README.md

 python yolo\v8\detect\detect_and_trk.py model=yolov8m.pt source=1 show=True
 ```

-- Output file will be created in the working-dir/runs/detect/train with original filename
+- Output file will be created in the `runs/detect/train` with the original filename

 ### Results